 Hydrogen peroxide works to whiten teeth by stripping stains from tooth enamel.
 Due to the abrasive nature of this compound, it can be easy for patients to inadvertently harm their oral health by overusing or abusing whitening products.

 In a desire to achieve a brighter smile, you may be tempted to wear whitening strips for longer or more often than directed.
 This can lead to excessive exposure of hydrogen peroxide that can cause permanent damage to your teeth.

-Fortunately, patients have a much lower risk of overusing whitening products when done under the supervision or instruction of a cosmetic dentist in Oregon City like Dr. Johnson.
-Not only can Dr. Johnson provide you with the proper instruction on how to use your whitening product, he can also ensure that your oral health is in good enough shape to even start whitening treatments.
+Fortunately, patients have a much lower risk of overusing whitening products when done under the supervision or instruction of a cosmetic dentist in Oregon City like Dr. Greenstein.
+Not only can Dr. Greenstein provide you with the proper instruction on how to use your whitening product, he can also ensure that your oral health is in good enough shape to even start whitening treatments.

 Patients dealing with enamel erosion, thinning, or severe decay may not be healthy enough to start a whitening regiment.
 Additionally, patients dealing with receding gums or severe gum disease may also need to improve their oral health before trying to whiten their teeth.